Web accessibility help for eCommons submitters

-Please notify us items requiring captioning.
+Please notify us of items requiring captioning.

-eCommons supports specialized metadata related to web accessibility, but it is not available to submitters via the online submission interface.
-It is available to batch submitters.
-If you have accessibility metadata to include with your submission(s), please contact the eCommons administrators.
+eCommons supports specialized metadata related to web accessibility, which is available to submitters via the online submission interface, and in batch processes.
+If you have questions about adding accessibility metadata to your submission(s) or to previously submitted content, please contact the eCommons administrators.